Optimal Regularized Online Allocation by Adaptive Re-Solving: Algorithm Framework

 \section{Algorithm Framework}

-Our algorithm extends the linear adaptive re-solving strategy in \cite{li2021online} to convex objective functions.
+Our algorithm extends the linear adaptive re-solving strategy in \cite{li2021online} to non-linear and non-separable objective functions.
 The key idea is similar to the frequent re-solving strategy in network revenue management (e.g., \cite{jasin2012re,bumpensanti2020re}) in spirit.
 We keep re-solving dual problems with updated average remaining capacity inspired by the budget-ratio policy \citep{arlotto2019uniformly}.
 Compared to the re-solving strategy in network revenue management, we also need to keep updating the constraints and re-solving the associated optimization programs.
 But the difference is that our strategy is dual-based, and the size of our optimization problems grows with time.
 Fortunately, the optimization in our algorithm can be easier as we only need approximate solutions.
 The resource control in our algorithm is handled more carefully when compared with the simple dual mirror descent.
 We show that, non-adaptive policies are too greedy and can't wisely keep the remaining budget balanced in the long run.
-It is noteworthy that the idea of budget-ratio policy \citep{arlotto2019uniformly} featuring average remaining capacity update has actually been implicitly conceived in the frequent re-solving heuristic \citep{jasin2012re,wu2015algorithms}.
-If we rescale the variables in the frequent re-solving heuristic in \cite{jasin2012re} by the remaining time, we get a very similar constraint update strategy in \cite{bumpensanti2020re}.

-Our dual-based online allocation algorithm is in line with other dual-based online algorithms in spirit: we keep maintaining a dual variable $\blambda_t$ and every time when a request comes, we instantly give a response based on the dual variable and the request just received.
-We choose the primal action $x_t$, given the dual variable $\blambda$, by:
+Our dual-based online allocation algorithm is in line with other dual-based online algorithms in spirit: we keep maintaining a dual variable $\blambda_{t}$ by re-solving and whenever a request comes, we instantly give a response based on the dual variable and the request just received.
+We choose the primal action $x_t$, and $a_t$ given the dual variables by: